Home

 Selling art

-So you want to start selling your work.
-Assuming you do not already sell and you are now at a level that people admire, there is no reason why you should not try to earn some income.
-After-all you have spent many years developing and learning your skills and it's time to get out there.
+Assuming you do not already sell your art, there is no reason why you should not try.
+After-all you have spent many years developing and learning your skills and it may be time time to get out there.

 By the square inch